 We will be using the forums for creating collections of primary sources, then using them as a foundation for writing and commenting.

 Each "Post sources and writing" forum has a prompt at the top - these have instructions in the first week.
 Each student posts a primary source for that week's era by Wednesday midnight.
-On Thursday or Friday morning, Lisa will post (titled "*Take discussion from here, please") with instructions on creating a thesis and mini-essay that uses the sources posted that week.
+On Thursday or Friday morning, Lisa will post (titled "*Post writing here, please") with instructions on creating a thesis and mini-essay that uses the sources posted that week.

 But I lost my whole forum post!